 🙆♂️

-There's more to securing Linux servers – advanced measures that I've covered in detail in my comprehensive server security and hardening guide, where I share the exact security practices I implement on my own servers.
+There's more to securing Linux servers.
+I’ve created a comprehensive guide on server security and hardening, where I share the exact security measures I implement on my own servers.

 If you found value in this guide or have any questions or feedback, please don't hesitate to share your thoughts in the discussion section.